-The Company's strategy is to continue focusing on investments in hospitality and real estate, mostly in regions benefiting from economic stability.
+The Company's strategy is to continue focusing on investments in cash flowing hotels and resorts, mostly in regions benefiting from economic stability.
 The Canadian and US economy provides a favorable business environment for the Company.
 For more information please see Section II - Business Highlights above.